Dental crowns information for patients in Edmonton

 The treatment process for a dental crown requires multiple appointments.
 During the first appointment, your tooth will be prepared for a crown.
 Your dentist will administer a local anesthetic in the gum tissue around the tooth to numb the area and prevent discomfort.

-Next, your tooth will be filed along the chewing surface and sides to make space for the crown.
+Next, your tooth may be isolated using a rubber dam apparatus which places a clamp on your tooth on the side of treatment and a rubber sheet placed around each individual teeth and anchored by the clamp and a metal frame.
+You tooth will be filed along the chewing surface and sides to make space for the crown.
 The amount that is filed will depend on the state of the tooth and the type of crown being inserted.
-In some instances, filling material may be used to build up the tooth to support the crown.
+In some instances, filling material may be used to build up the tooth to support the crown in part due to cavities on the tooth, fracture on the tooth or loosening of a previous restoration on the tooth.

-Once the tooth is reshaped, putty or a digital scanner is used to make an impression of your tooth, as well as surrounding natural teeth to ensure the crown will not affect your bite.
+Once the tooth is reshaped, putty is used to make an impression of your tooth, as well as the surrounding natural teeth to ensure the crown will not affect your bite.
 The impressions will be sent to a dental lab where the crown will be custom-made.
 You may receive a temporary crown in the interim to protect the prepared tooth.

 During the second appointment, your temporary crown will be replaced with a permanent/final crown.
-Once again, a local anesthetic will be applied to the area.
+Once again, a local anesthetic may be used if required.
 Your dentist will fit and cement the crown in place and ensure your bite has not been affected.

 Risks & Complications

 Crowns are an excellent restorative option for protecting weak or broken teeth.
-They can improve the appearance of your smile and last many years if properly cared for.
+They can improve the appearance of your smile and last many years if cared for properly.
 However, there are some potential risks and complications with dental crowns.

 You may experience discomfort or sensitivity upon receiving a new crown.
 Discomfort could be caused by the crown being placed too high, resulting in pressure on the crown and surrounding teeth.
 Also, if the crowned tooth still has a functional nerve within, it may be sensitive to hot or cold temperatures.
 Contact your dentist if you’re experiencing any type of pain or sensitivity.